Skip to main content

 When the main actor of the event is a block then you can use in your activator config (commands, conditions, other..) the block placeholders

-Info: Player commands is a list commands that are normally run against the player when the activator triggers.
+• Info: List of commands that are normally run agaisnt the entity when the activator triggers.

 activators: